Helpful Hints for First Year Students Interested in Health Care

 - Calculus, one or two semesters.
 Math 105/106 and/ or one semester of Calculus and one semester of Statistics.
 Statistics is highly recommended at many medical schools.
-If you have already earned AP credit for calculus, you probably don’t need to retake it.
+If you have already earned AP, IB or A-level credit for calculus, you probably don’t need to retake it.
 The Math Department has advice on choosing math courses, and a short, anonymous online placement test.

 - Biology, two semesters with labs.
 Bio 190 and Bio 242.

 - English, two courses designated or cross-listed as “Eng” First Year Seminars do not count.

 - Biochemistry, is required for some medical schools and most vet schools.
 This course is helpful background for the biochemistry course you will take in your first year of professional school and biochemistry content will be tested on the MCAT starting in 2015.